Topological data analysis on noisy quantum computers: Preliminaries

-\paragraph{Topological data analysis:} TDA represents one of the few data analysis methodologies that can process high-dimensional datasets and reduce them to a small set of local and global signature values that are interpretable and laden with predictive and analytical value.
-It has been shown to be useful in numerous scientific applications, including cosmology, where TDA is used for detecting non-Gaussianity of the cosmic microwave background (CMB)~\cite{cole2018persistent} (more details below); neuroscience~\cite{giusti2015clique}, where topology is used to reveal intrinsic geometric structures in neural correlations; genetics~\cite{rabadan2020identification}, for predicting phenotypes from gene co-expression or raw genomic data; and the analysis of deep neural network architectures~\cite{naitzat2020topology}.
+{\bf Topological data analysis:} TDA represents one of the few data analysis methodologies that can process high-dimensional datasets and reduce them to a small set of local and global signature values that are interpretable and laden with predictive and analytical value.
+Given a set of~$n$ data-points $\{x_i\}_{i=0}^{n-1}$ in some space together with a distance metric $\mathcal{D}$, a Vietoris-Rips~\citep{ghrist2008barcodes} simplicial complex is constructed by selecting a resolution/grouping scale $\veps$ that defines the ``closeness'' of the points with respect to the distance metric $\mathcal{D}$, and then connecting the points that are a distance of $\veps$ from each other (i.e., connecting points $x_i$ and $x_j$ whenever $\mathcal{D}(x_i,x_j)\leq \veps$, forming a so-called 1-skeleton).
+A $k$-simplex is then added for every subset of $k+1$ data-points that are pair-wise connected (i.e., for every $k$-clique, the associated $k$-simplex is added).